 This retailer is using an omnichannel approach to increase the lifetime value of the customer by encouraging repeat sales and simplifying the shopping process by seamlessly combining in-store and online interactions.

-Now, where does this approach fit into healthcare?
+Now, how does this approach fit into healthcare?

 Somehow, the disconnect between patient desires and provider offerings is only increasing over time.
 According to Health Leaders:

-- 72% of consumers want to receive eStatements, yet 42% of consumers do not offer this option.
+- 75% of consumers want to receive eStatements, yet 28% of providers do not offer this option.

 - 91% of providers still receive paper checks, yet 82% of providers prefer electronic funds transfer from the payer.